mlange-42/arche/docs/content/guide/entities/index.md

 We get an entity with `Position` and `Heading`, initialized to their zero values.

-Alternatively, entities can be created with initialized components through {{< api generic Map2.NewWith NewWith >}}:
+Alternatively, entities can be created with initialized components through {{< api generic Map2.NewWith Map2.NewWith >}}:

 {{< code-func entities_test.go TestEntitiesCreateWithComponentsGeneric >}}

-We get an entity with `Position` and `Heading`, initialized according to the passed pointers.
+We get an entity with `Position` and `Heading`, initialized according to values behind the passed pointers.

 {{% notice style="blue" icon="lightbulb" title="Note" %}}
 The `2` in `Map2` stands for the number of components.